SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 Rainbow whispers, "Well, pull it out."

-Pinkie tries to pull her leg free, but with each try I just hold on tighter, by the time she gives up, I am firmly cuddling her leg.
+Pinkie tries to pull her leg free, but with each try I just hold on tighter, and by the time she gives up, I am firmly cuddling her leg.

 Pinkie whispers to Rainbow in a worried voice, "I can't, she's got it locked in."